proemmer/Basel/README.md

 * Black and white screen. (gesture??)
 * Push information from Presentation to Band??? -> Then we have to create a Addin
 * Also use Cortana to control the presentation.
 (Cortana is reachable with the band)
+* Geture trainer (create own gestures and map it to commands)

 ## Ideas